4ms/STS/STS-firmwares.md

 *Initial Release*

 ----

-#### Known Bugs:
-  * Setting a folder name to an exact color name can sometimes cause it to load twice.

 #### Features for future firmware versions:
-  * Auto-loading empty slots from unused files in the folder, if a dominant folder exists (currently, the user has to press Edit+Next File to load a sample into an empty slot)
   * System Mode setting to disable envelope when Length < 50%
   * System Mode setting to disable fade up/down when looping a sample
   * Allow for internally patching OUTs to INs for self-recording